R0DR160HM/ts-otp/README.md

 # ts-otp

-This is a TypeScript implementation of the Open Telecom Platform (OTP) based on the [Gleam OTP](https://github.com/gleam-lang/otp), aiming on making multithreading easier in the JS/TS ecosystem.
+This is a TypeScript implementation of the Open Telecom Platform (OTP) inspired on the [Gleam OTP](https://github.com/gleam-lang/otp), aiming on making multithreading easier in the JS/TS ecosystem.

 ## Installing